KeXen1/Student-Performance-ML-Project/README.md

 ---

-## 🔮 Future Improvements

-* Hyperparameter tuning
-* Additional models (SVM, Neural Networks)
-* Comparison with full dataset (including G2)
-* Interactive prediction interface

----

-## 📚 References
+## References

 * UCI Machine Learning Repository – Student Performance Dataset
 * P. Cortez and A. Silva, *Using Data Mining to Predict Secondary School Student Performance*, 2008

 ---

-## ⭐ Notes
+## Notes

-This project demonstrates the feasibility of **early academic performance prediction** using machine learning and highlights the importance of data-driven decision-making in education.
+This project demonstrates the feasibility of early academic performance prediction using machine learning and highlights the importance of data-driven decision-making in education.